MY SEARCH

 BRBs at 3.5 years

-I have not run careful trials combining BRBs with shelters, but my rough estimate is that the multi-year survival rate has averaged about 25%.
+I did not run careful trials combining BRBs with shelters, but my rough estimate is that the multi-year survival rate has averaged about 25%.
 Thus, my humble assessment is that a BRB with its shelter removed around 10 to 12 weeks seems about on par for future prospects with a natural seedling at the same age and established in similar microsite conditions.

 (Precision Direct Seed Test Plot 1 at planting, 4 weeks, and 24 months.
 Plot is in partially shaded understory location)